What are the program objectives?

 Place of Tenure:

-The fellowships are tenable in the field, at a state or state-recognized institution of higher education or a non-university research institute in Eastern Africa.
+The fellowships are tenable in the field, at a state or state-recognized institution of higher education or a non-university research institute in Africa.
+The Namibia University of Science and Technology (NUST) invites guest researchers to conduct their research at its NELGA Student and Visiting Staff Centre.

 One month to a maximum of six months, depending on the project in question and the applicant’s work schedule.
 The grant is non-renewable.